The Sorceress' Revolt

 Ryū Gen came racing into the front courtyard on horseback.
 “Rai Ingyō, where are you?
 Come out.”
 He dismounted, leaving his horse behind, and entered the estate through the front doors.

 Rai Ingyō gasped and hid his face.
 The women around him dispersed, huddling in the corners of the hall, clutching their heads and weeping.
 They made so much noise that Ryū Gen had no trouble finding the eunuch.
-The guards rushed over and attacked him with their spears, but they were no match for Ryū Gen. They were cut down, along with their spears.
+The guards rushed over and attacked him with their spears, but they were no match for Ryū Gen. They were cut down, spears and all.

 A group of salt smugglers also rushed to the scene, and the estate went red with blood in the fighting.